 Imagine my surprise when I realized that Vision Beyond Borders was based out of Casper, Wyoming.
-I contacted Patrick and met with him for a quick cup of coffee…that turned into an almost two hour conversation.
+I contacted Patrick and met with him for a quick cup of coffee… which turned into an almost two-hour conversation.
 I was absolutely riveted by his stories and I knew I had to talk about his work on the blog…

-Sex Trafficking has been in the news more and more frequently over the last few years but, many people don’t truly understand what it is.
+Sex Trafficking has been in the news more frequently over the last few years but many people don’t truly understand what it is.

-Women and girls as young as 5 years old are being sold into sex slavery.
+Women and girls as young as five years old are being sold into sex slavery.

-The reasons are many and varied but, in impoverished countries like Romania, Nepal, Burma, India, China, and Thailand, families simply cannot survive.
-In cultures where females are seen as “less than” and where they are not valued, they are often exchanged for much needed money.
+The reasons are many and varied but in impoverished countries like Romania, Nepal, Burma, India, China, and Thailand, families cannot survive.
+In cultures where females are seen as “less than” and where they are not valued, they are often exchanged for much-needed money.

 When women are not valued, they are not educated or taught skills.
-So, a widow or unmarried woman has no ability to find work.
-Often, when filled with hopelessness, they see no other option then to exchange their bodies for money.
+So, a widow or unmarried woman cannot find work.
+Often, when filled with hopelessness, they see no other option than to exchange their bodies for money.

 Some men in India believe that if they have AIDS or venereal disease and have sex with a virgin, they will be healed.
-They will pay up to $500 to have sex with a virgin girl as young as 5 years of age.
+They will pay up to $500 to have sex with a virgin girl as young as 5.

-The majority of these women end up with tuberculosis, HIV and, eventually, AIDS.
+Most of these women end up with tuberculosis, HIV, and, eventually, AIDS.
 Those with diseases are cast out into the streets to die alone.

 And what about the inevitable children that come from this situation?

-The women are forced to abort them or, if they are able to give birth, the children are drugged or forced to hide under the bed while their mother “works.”
-Eventually those children are now at risk of being sold into slavery themselves.
+The women are forced to abort them or, if they can give birth, the children are drugged or forced to hide under the bed while their mother “works.”
+Eventually, those children are now at risk of being sold into slavery themselves.